Hubert Minnis

-Hubert Alexander Minnis, ON (born 16 April 1954) is a Bahamian politician and doctor who served as Prime Minister of the Bahamas from May 2017 to 16 September 2021.
-Minnis is the leader of the Free National Movement, the former governing party, and the Member of Parliament for the New Providence constituency of Killarney.
-First elected to the legislature in the 2007 election, he succeeded Hubert Ingraham as party leader following the party's defeat in the 2012 election.
+Hubert Alexander Minnis, ON (born 16 April 1954) is a Bahamian politician and doctor who served as prime minister of The Bahamas from May 2017 to 16 September 2021.
+Minnis is the former leader of the Free National Movement, the former governing party, and the Member of Parliament for the New Providence constituency of Killarney.
+First elected to the legislature in the 2007 election, he succeeded the Rt Hon.
+Hubert Ingraham as party leader following the party's defeat in the 2012 election.

 He was dismissed from his leadership role in the FNM in December 2016, and regained the position in April 2017 after much internal conflict within the party.
 He became prime minister following the victory of his party in the general election held on 10 May 2017.

 Early life, education, and career

 Minnis was born in Nassau, New Providence to Rosalie North and Randolph Minnis.
 He was educated at Our Lady's Primary School, Western Junior and St. Augustine College, Nassau and he also attended the University of Minnesota.

 After obtaining his doctor of medicine degree from the University of the West Indies and MRCOG from London in 1985, he returned home and began working as a physician at the Princess Margaret Hospital where he served as a consultant and Head of Department of Obstetrics and Gynecology and also as Deputy Chief of Staff.

 Minnis was president of the Medical Association of The Bahamas, member of the Medical Council, chairman of the Hotel Corporation of The Bahamas and an associate lecturer at the University of West Indies in Obstetrics and Gynecology.
 He has a special interest and dedication to the promotion of Bahamian ownership in the economy and for the redevelopment of traditional Over-the-Hill communities.

 Minnis was first elected to parliament in May 2007 and was appointed to the cabinet as Minister of Health.